MrRobotHeisenberg/DMS-Code-Lab/README.md

 https://editor.p5js.org/HaxxALot/sketches/IHzJQKcA5

-For this Create-A-Life assignment, I
+For this Create-A-Life assignment, I decided to make an array off ellipses with eyes.
+I made the loop run a total of ten times to make ten objects.
+I also made a function to make them bounce off the walls.
 ![ECEFA323-23D3-4D9E-B2F0-2F0A88BFD58C.png]({{site.baseurl}}/ECEFA323-23D3-4D9E-B2F0-2F0A88BFD58C.png)